Towards Manufacturing-Friendly Shapes in Discrete Topology Optimization: Regularity Parameters

 Evaluation of~\eqref{eq:rPoint} requires vector~$\M{p}$ defined as

-where $\Mmat_\T{nt}$ and $\Mmat_\T{nb}$ are additional incidence matrices defined in Appendix~\ref{sec:GraphMatrices}, which relate the triangles and basis functions to their incident nodes.
-Basis function gene $\Gvec$ (coding the presence or absence of basis functions) is calculated through
+where $\widetilde{\Gvec}$ is a gene defined by relation~\eqref{eq:BasisVectorWithSlots}, and where $\Mmat_\T{nt}$ and $\Mmat_\T{nb}$ are additional incidence matrices defined in Appendix~\ref{sec:GraphMatrices}, which relate the triangles and basis functions to their incident nodes.
+Notice that vector~$\widetilde{\Gvec}$ can be reused when both~\eqref{eq:rSlot} and~\eqref{eq:rPoint} are evaluated.

 The meaning of vector~$\M{p}$ is shown in Fig.~\ref{pic:MetricPointTR} for the $n$-th point.
-The number $p_n$ is evaluated by counting the enabled incident triangles and subtracting the enabled incident basis functions\footnote{In this case, it can also be translated to considering triangle edges shared by two enabled triangles.}.
+The number $p_n$ is evaluated by counting the enabled incident triangles and subtracting the enabled incident basis functions.
 It is always greater than or equal to zero.
 Cases (a) and (c) are undesired, and the corresponding value~$p_n$ is greater than one.

 Using this knowledge, it is possible to calculate the number of problematic points (numerator of~\eqref{eq:rPoint})

 where $\M{p}_0$ is a vector full of ones ($p_{n} = 1,\forall n$) and $\OP{H}\left\{-\right\}$ is an element-wise Heaviside operator